Hulk Hogan: American Wrestling Association (1981–1983)

 After accepting a role in Rocky III, a decision that led to Vincent J. McMahon releasing him from the WWF, Hogan joined the American Wrestling Association (AWA), owned by Verne Gagne, in August 1981.
 He initially debuted as a villain managed by "Luscious" Johnny Valiant, but quickly became a fan favorite due to his charisma and popularity with the crowd.
 Hogan soon began feuding with the villainous Heenan Family and Nick Bockwinkel.
 His official turn to a hero occurred in mid-1981 during a televised segment where he saved Brad Rheingans from an attack by Jerry Blackwell.
 This sparked a feud with Blackwell, which Hogan eventually won, leading to his first title matches against Bockwinkel by the end of the year.

+Hulk Hogan (right) wrestling Nick Bockwinkel in 1982.

 In March 1982, Hogan defeated Bockwinkel and his manager Bobby Heenan in a non-title handicap match in the International Amphitheatre in Chicago, Illinois.
 He repeatedly challenged Bockwinkel for the AWA World Heavyweight Championship, with most of their matches ended in disqualification, preventing a title change.
 In April 1982, Hogan seemingly won the championship in St. Paul, Minnesota, but the decision was later overturned by AWA President Stanley Blackburn due to the use of a foreign object.

-Hogan introduced the term "Hulkamania" during a May 15, 1982, appearance on The Tonight Show with Johnny Carson.
+Hogan introduced the term "Hulkamania" during a June 15, 1982, appearance on The Tonight Show with Johnny Carson.
 Following his role in Rocky III, "Hulkamania" gained widespread popularity.
 It was also during his time in the AWA that Hogan would first claim "Hulkamania is running wild," a recurring catchphrase of his over his career.

-Despite his growing popularity, Gagne resisted making Hogan the AWA World Champion, preferring traditional wrestling over Hogan's flamboyant entertainment-driven style.
+Despite his growing popularity, Gagne resisted making Hogan the AWA World Champion, personally preferring traditional technical and mat wrestling over Hogan's muscle-bound, flamboyant, entertainment-driven style, and remaining firm about having the AWA being built around one of its best technical wrestlers.
 Gagne later agreed to have Hogan win the title at AWA's Super Sunday event on April 24, 1983, but only if Hogan gave him the majority share of his merchandise and earnings in New Japan Pro-Wrestling.
 Hogan declined, offering only a 50/50 split, and Gagne withheld the championship.
 While Hogan still pinned Bockwinkel at Super Sunday, the decision was reversed later that night.
 After further unsuccessful title attempts, a storyline teased Hogan leaving the promotion.
 However he returned on July 31, 1983, wearing an "American Made" shirt and focusing on a new feud with Masa Saito.

 Later that year, Vince McMahon Jr. secretly visited Hogan in Minneapolis and offered him a leading role in the WWF.
 Hogan accepted and abruptly left the AWA in November 1983, reportedly sending his resignation by telegram.
 Gagne initially believed it was a prank until he realized Hogan was not showing up for AWA shows.
 In his memoir My Life Outside the Wrestling Ring, Hogan stated that he left because McMahon promised him the WWF Heavyweight Championship and a key role in expanding the company nationally.